japer-technology/forgejo-society/FORGEJO-SOCIETY-INTRODUCTION/warning/README.md

 Git host the project either runs on, mirrors to, or deliberately refuses to touch.

-This directory is the long-form companion to the top-level [`WARNING.md`](../../WARNING.md). `WARNING.md` names the four load-bearing documents an operator must read before pushing, forking, mirroring, or running anything from this repository.
-The other files collected here extend that same discipline to every other forge the project has been asked about.

 ---

 ## How the documents are organised